open-telemetry/opentelemetry-java-instrumentation/instrumentation/runtime-metrics/library/README.md

  - {pool="Metaspace", type="NON_HEAP"}
  - {pool="CodeHeap 'non-nmethods'", type="NON_HEAP"}
  - {pool="G1 Survivor Space", type="HEAP"}

+**Note**: Heap and memory pool metrics above are given just as examples.
+The Java Agent already reports such metrics, no additional configuration is needed from the users.

 ### Mapping multiple MBean attributes to the same metric